aimeos/map/README.md

 item B, 0 if both are equal and 1 if item A is greater than item B. Both, a method name and an anonymous function can be passed.

-The keys are NOT preserved and elements get a new index.
+The keys are NOT preserved and elements get a new index and a new map is created.

 **Examples:**